jroller33/node.js-web-server-example/readme.md

 # Node.js Web Server

+run './assets/hello-world.js' with node (in terminal):
+> node hello-world.js

-Open any preferred web browser and visit http://127.0.0.1:3000.
+<p>Then open any web browser and visit http://127.0.0.1:3000.<br>
+HTML currently not working.

-If the browser displays the string "Hello, World!", that indicates the server is working.
+If the browser shows "Server running at http://127.0.0.1:3000", then the server is working. </p>